 13 years ago Serge Christen (vox, guitar), Yves Fontana (bass) and Heinz Baumann (drums) formed Modern Day Heroes.
 The band, renowned for their high-energy trio-rock’n’roll live shows have released one EP and three studio albums since 2006.
 Along with Serge, Yves and Heinz, former musicians from Mud Slick and Sam Dimas make up the Modern Day Heroes.
 These are no newbie’s, more like old hands in the music circus scene, having toured and played live with the likes of Motörhead, Bon Jovi, Billy Idol, H-Blockx, Subway to Sally and many others.

-The first MDH album from 2006, called simply, Modern Day Heroes, snapped up the Adcom Award from the M4Music Demotape-Clinic.
+The first MDH EP from 2006, called simply Modern Day Heroes, snapped up the Adcom Award from the M4Music Demotape-Clinic.
 Just for a laugh, in 2009 the band entered their new album, „The sun never sets in the land of cool“, in the then nascent My Coke Music competition.
-Jury member Mahara McKay promptly gave the MDH her wild card and they ended up winning the My Coke Music Award for best Swiss live act.
+Jury member and former Miss Switzerland, Mahara McKay promptly gave the MDH her wild card and they ended up winning the My Coke Music Award for best Swiss live act.
 This album also brought the Modern Day Heroes an endorsement from the English clothing company Ben Sherman, who swiftly decked the guys out in snappy shirts, tees and hats.

 And so the MDH were on the road again and nothing could stop them.
 Unfazed, they played at the venerable Cavern Club in Liverpool, as well as at clubs and festivals in France, Germany and down to deepest South Tyrol.
 One highlight was playing support for Unwritten Law in sunny California.